Natalya Yakovleva (handballer)

 Natalya Yakovleva (born 29 September 1986) is a handball player from Kazakhstan.
-She plays on the Kazakhstan women's national handball team, and participated at the 2011 World Women's Handball Championship in Brazil.
+She plays on the Kazakhstan women's national handball team, and played at the 2007 World Women's Handball Championship, which was Kazakhstan's first ever participation at a world championship.
+They finished 18th of 24.
+She also participated at the 2011 World Women's Handball Championship in Brazil.